 Type 3 Diabetes and Alzheimer’s Disease

-Alzheimer’s disease and diabetes are two prevalent and growing health concerns in our society.
-While they may seem unrelated, emerging research suggests that there might be a significant link between the two.
+Alzheimer’s disease and diabetes are two prevalent and growing health concerns in modern society.
+While they may appear unrelated, emerging research reveals a significant link between these conditions.
+Some researchers even refer to Alzheimer’s as type 3 diabetes due to the similarities between the two.

-Before understanding the relationship between Alzheimer’s disease and type 3 diabetes, one must know about type 2 diabetes.
+Before delving into the relationship between Alzheimer’s disease and type 3 diabetes, it’s essential to understand type 2 diabetes mellitus.

 What are the symptoms of Alzheimer’s and type 3 diabetes?